 Mondays and Thursdays, 2:45 to 4:30 PM, at Graves Elementary School, 6021 S. 74th Street, Summit (click for map/directions)

-High school students from Argo Community, Lyons Township and Riverside Brookfield High Schools as well as Nazareth Academy are given the tools to become leaders through our day-long High School Leadership Conference, which is offered at the beginning of each school year.
+High school students from Argo Community, Lyons Township and Riverside Brookfield High Schools as well as Nazareth Academy are given the training and tools to become leaders through our annual High School Leadership Conference, which takes place early in each school year.

 After this Conference, participants meet as a group to plan ongoing service projects that benefit their school, the local community, or international organizations.

-During the school year, High School Leadership meets every other Tuesday, 6:00 to 7:00 PM at The LeaderShop.
+During the school year, the High School Leadership Program meets every other Tuesday, 6:00 to 7:00 PM at The LeaderShop.
 From June to August the schedule varies.

 Interested in The LeaderShop's High School Leadership Program at your school?
 Contact Katie Wiseheart